adjacentlink/emane-guide/guide/site/antenna-patterns.md

 blockage pattern is optional.
 When defined, it is used in conjunction with the antenna pattern to determine the actual antenna gain.

-Sample blockage pattern XML file with full blockage aft (90 degrees <= bearing <= 270 degrees) of the platform and at elevations above and below 10 degrees:
+The below sample blockage XML file shows full blockage aft (90 degrees
+<= bearing <= 270 degrees) of the platform and at elevations above and
+below 10 degrees:

 ```xml